Pamukkale University Arena

 Pamukkale University Arena (Pamukkale Üniversitesi Spor Salonu) is an indoor multi-purpose sport venue that is located in the Pamukkale University, Denizli, Turkey.
 Opened in 2014, the hall has a seating capacity of 5,000 spectators.
-It was home for Denizli Basket formerly.
-Currently it is home for Merkezefendi Belediyesi Denizli Basket, which plays currently in the BSL.
+It was formerly the home for the now-dissolved Denizli Basket.
+Currently, it is home for the 2017 club sharing the same name, which plays currently in the BSL.